OCA/stock-logistics-workflow/README.rst

     - cr : Cursor to the database
     - uid : ID of the user executing the step (user used to log in with the sentinel, or user configured on the hardware, if any)
     - pool : Pooler to the database
+    - env : Environment used to execute the scenario (new API)
     - model : Pooler on the model configured on the scenario
+    - custom : Pooler on the custom values model
+    - term : Recordset on the current scenario
     - context : Context used on the step
     - m or message : Last message sent by the hardware
     - t or terminal : Browse record on the hardware executing the step
     - tracer : Value of the tracer of the used transition to access this step
     - wkf or workflow : Workflow service
-    - scenario : Browse record on the current scenario for the hardware
+    - scenario : Recordset on the current scenario for the hardware

 Some of these variables are also available on transition conditions execution.